kiranajith/ENPM661-Projects/README.md

 # ENPM661 Project 3
-## Phase 1 : Implementation of A* algorithm on a mobile robot
+## Phase 2 : Implementation of A* algorithm on a turtlebot3

 ### Team Members
 * Wei-Li Su (weisu77@umd.edu)\